 - Complete all requirements for Core 40. - Earn 6 credits in the college and career preparation courses in a state-approved College & Career Pathway and one of the following: - 1.
-Pathway designated industry-based certification or credentials, or - 2.
-Pathway dual credits from the lists of priority courses resulting in 6 transcripted college credits - Earn a grade of "C" or better in courses that will count toward the diploma. - Have a cumulative grade point average of a "B" (2.66) or above. - Complete one of the following; - A. Any one of the options (A-F) of the Core 40 with Academic Honors - B. Earn the following scores or higher on WorkKeys: Reading for Information Level 6; Applied Mathematics Level 6; Locating Information Level 5 - C. Earn the following minimum score(s) on Accuplacer: Writing 80, Reading 90, Math 75. - D. Earn the following minimum score(s) on Compass: Writing 70, Reading 80, Algebra 66.
+Pathway designated industry-based certification or credential, or - 2.
+Pathway dual credits from the lists the approved dual credit list resulting in 6 transcripted college credits - Earn a grade of "C" or better in courses that will count toward the diploma. - Have a cumulative grade point average of a "B" (2.66) or above. - Complete one of the following; - A. Any one of the options (A-F) of the Core 40 with Academic Honors - B. Earn the following scores or higher on WorkKeys: Workplace Documents Level 6; Applied Math Level 6; and Graphic Literacy - Level 5 - C. Earn the following minimum score(s) on Accuplacer: Writing 80, Reading 90, Math 75. - D. Earn the following minimum score(s) on Compass: Writing 70, Reading 80, Algebra 66.